add2cal/docs/src/api/landingpages.md

 <br />

-## Update a Landingpage template
+## Update a landing page template

 ```
 PATCH /landingpage/:id
 ```

-Updating a landingpage template follows the same rules as creating one.
+Updating a landing page template follows the same rules as creating one.

 <br />

-## Delete a Landingpage template
+## Delete a landing page template

 ```
 DELETE /landingpage/:id